Siege of Coevorden (1593): Relief

 On hearing of the news of Verdugo's siege, Maurice with his force (which included twelve companies of English and ten Scots totalling 5,000 troops under Francis Vere) quickly moved from Zwolle and marched his force to Coevorden.
 Count William Louis, with his thirteen companies of Frisians, had fortified the area known as the Bourtange Marsh so that Maurice could move in quickly and take Verdugo at a disadvantage.
 William Louis soon joined Maurice and Vere on the road between Vecht and the Bourtange marsh totalling 9,600 soldiers and 1,900 cavalry.

 Count Philip of Hohenlohe-Neuenstein was sent with twenty Dutch companies to cover the southern borders against Verdugo's army of reinforcements under Frederik and Herman van den Bergh of which neared 8,000 men.
 Meanwhile, Maurice's forces soon approached Coevorden and started to dig trenches in front of the Spanish force surrounding the city.
-Verudgo reconnoitred the position but found the Anglo-Dutch to be impregnable and established on his line of communications.
+Verdugo reconnoitred the position but found the Anglo-Dutch to be impregnable and established on his line of communications.
 He then called a council of war and decided that to remain would result in destruction and that to attack was suicidal.

 On the night of May 7, the Spanish broke camp, burning everything they didn't need and retreated from the siege works.
 The siege of Coevorden had ended after thirty one weeks.